CarrotyLemons/crtag/README.md

 [myfile1]
 hash = "644bcc7e564373040999aac89e7622f3ca71fba1d972fd94a31c3bfbf24e3938"
 tags = ["rust", "coding"]
-version = "0.1.0" # What version of CarroTag this was created to be compatible with
+version = "1.0.0" # What version of CarroTag this was created to be compatible with

-[mydirectory.timing]
-creation_time = "18-May-2025"

-[mydirectory1]
+[mydirectory]
 # There is no hash for directories, just confirming name
-tags = ["art", "painting", "fireworks"] version = "0.1.0" # What version of CarroTag this was created to be compatible with
+tags = ["art", "painting", "fireworks"] version = "1.0.0" # What version of CarroTag this was created to be compatible with

 [mydirectory.timing]
 creation_time = "18-May-2025"